lopukhov/unbox/README.md

 $ unbox create archlinux -i docker.io/archlinux:latest -e podman
 ```

-In any case it is possible to assign the default shell for the new image at creation time, in case the image does not have the current users' shell:
+In any case, it is possible to assign the default shell for the new image at creation time, in case the image does not have the current users' shell:

 ```sh
 $ unbox create alpine -i docker.io/alpine:latest -e podman -s /bin/sh